Skip to main content

 Third parties play a major role in delivering certain aspects of cloud work and have full access to cloud accounts.

-Third-party providers contribute specialized knowledge and maintain ‘break glass’ (emergency) admin access only.
+Third-party providers contribute specialised knowledge and maintain ‘break glass’ (emergency) admin access only.

-Third parties provide specialized expertise but do not have any form of privileged access to cloud infrastructure.
+Third parties provide specialised expertise but do not have any form of privileged access to cloud infrastructure.

 Minimal or Augmentative Third-Party Role: